miguelbettencourt/miguelbettencourt.github.io/README.md

 ## 🚀 Projects
 **Robotics @ ISR**
 - Developed control strategies for underwater optical communication using Extremum Seeking Control.
-- Co-authored a publication accepted at **OCEANS 2024 - Singapore** on cooperative navigation of autonomous marine vehicles.
+- Co-authored a publication accepted at **OCEANS 2024 - Singapore** on cooperative navigation of autonomous marine vehicles, based of the work developed for my master thesis.
 [Learn More](https://isr.tecnico.ulisboa.pt/)

 **Marine Robotics Summer School (MIT Portugal)**